13-Year-Old Boynton Beach Boy Riding Dirt Bike Dies During Attempted Traffic Stop

 BOYNTON BEACH (CBSMiami) — A 13-year-old boy riding a dirt bike died on Sunday during an attempted traffic stop, according to the Boynton Beach Police Department.

-“Our hearts go out to the family members of this young person, and they can trust that we and our law enforcement partners will be conducting a series of thorough and meticulous investigations into the circumstances of what occurred,” Boynton Beach Chief Michael Gregory said in a statement.READ MORE: Airlines Point To Highly Contagious Omicron COVID Variant As Reason For Flight Cancellations
+“Our hearts go out to the family members of this young person, and they can trust that we and our law enforcement partners will be conducting a series of thorough and meticulous investigations into the circumstances of what occurred,” Boynton Beach Chief Michael Gregory said in a statement.READ MORE: Miami-Dade Giving Out At-Home COVID Rapid Test Kits At Public Libraries

-According to Boynton Beach PD, an officer saw the boy riding recklessly, which is what prompted the attempted traffic stop.READ MORE: Fort Lauderdale Police Department Investigating Homicide
+According to Boynton Beach PD, an officer saw the boy riding recklessly, which is what prompted the attempted traffic stop.READ MORE: Holiday COVID Test Site Closures Left People Scrambling

 In a news release, police said the dirt bike went down during the attempted stop, killing the teen boy.

-Boynton Beach PD said the officer involved will be placed on administrative leave pending the outcome of the investigations.MORE NEWS: 13-Year-Old Ada Portilla Found Safe
+Boynton Beach PD said the officer involved will be placed on administrative leave pending the outcome of the investigations.MORE NEWS: Kwanzaa Underway, Honors African Americans' Ancestral Roots

 The Florida Highway Patrol will be the lead investigating law enforcement agency.